paul-abhirup/Event-Ticketing-System/README.md

     npm install

+    do this step in frontendAPP, backend, blockchain directory.

- 3. Start the development server:
+ 4. Start the development server:

-    npm start
+    npm run dev

- 4. Open http://localhost:3005/ in your browser.
+ 5. Open http://localhost:3005/ in your browser.

  ## 🏆 Team Members